huahaiy/dlmdb/README.md

     /* key/data point to the ith entry in sorted order */ }
 ```

+`mdb_cursor_get_rank` keeps the state of previous call, so successive calls continue
+search from the current position, which speeds up sparse sampling.

 ### Finding the rank of an existing key

 `mdb_get_key_rank` and `mdb_cursor_key_rank` provide the inverse operation.
 They